mo-geometry/hopf_fibration/README.md

 matlab and python scripts used to create the figures in the article:

-* Brian O'Sullivan ”Quaternions, Spinors and the Hopf Fibration: Hidden Variables in Classical Mechanics.”
+* ”Quaternions, Spinors and the Hopf Fibration: Hidden Variables in Classical Mechanics.”
 (November 2021) [(arXiv:1601.02569)](https://arxiv.org/abs/1601.02569v13)